 Mathis quickly ran back inside to grab her boyfriend’s siblings, who promptly called 911.
 But unfortunately, River had “flatlined” before help arrived.
 He was officially pronounced dead at 1:51 a.m.

-An autopsy report later revealed that Phoenix had died from an overdose of cocaine and heroin.
+An autopsy report later revealed that River Phoenix died from an overdose of cocaine and heroin.
 There were also some traces of Valium, marijuana, and ephedrine found in his system.

 Mathis later reflected, “I knew he was high that night, but the heroin that killed him didn’t happen until he was in The Viper Room.”